cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submit_data.md

 The *ReadMe* file describe your tables by providing all necessary information to locate the catalogue (authors, title, abstract, keywords, acknowledgments, ...).

-- This highly standardised file allows reusability and cross matching between catalogs.
+- This highly standardised file allows reusability and cross matching between catalogues.
 - A good description of your data is the key to discoverability.

 Once the catalogues are submitted, a delay is needed for VizieR curation and validation before full ingestion!